 This geochemical model was used in the batch models described in the subsections below, as well as in the one-dimensional reactive transport models representing the NTH IRZ (Sections 6 and 7) and the Colorado River hyporheic zone (Section 8).
+Select example PHREEQC input files are included in Attachment 1.
 The flow and transport domains will be described in more detail in those respective sections.